 A native of artistically vibrant Santa Monica, Emily Bon developed her passions for film, literature, and vocal studies at a young age.
 Her further investment in the cultural studies of gender, ethnicity, and media led her to the prestigious Annenberg School for Communication and Journalism at the University of Southern California.
 Emily holds a Bachelor’s degree in Communication, with a minor in Cinematic Arts from the USC School of Cinematic Arts.
 She graduated with honors in the Spring of 2012.

-Emily’s previous positions at major agencies in the film and digital media industries led her to Breakwater Studios in early 2014, where she works daily with Ben Proudfoot as his Development Coordinator.
+Emily’s previous positions at major agencies in the film and digital media industries led her to Breakwater Studios in early 2014, where she works daily with Ben Proudfoot as his Head of Development.

 Laura Brincat's passion for storytelling has always been a part of her life.
 After reading the entire Lord of the Rings trilogy at ten years old on a bet with her mom, Laura at first thought she wanted to be a writer of novels.
 Later, her entire life changed when she saw the Lord of the Rings movies and specifically the Extended Edition bonus features.
 She saw how the director was at the center of creating the movies, and knew exactly what she wanted to do.

 Her quest to become a film director led her to Emerson College in Boston, where she received a B.F.A. in Film Production in the Honors Program graduating Summa Cum Laude.
 While at Emerson, she honed her skills as a writer/director, creating a number of short films, including a documentary titled Weirdo Records that was accepted to two local festivals and nominated for an Emerson student Evvy award.

 After her epic road trip across the States, Laura settled into her last semester at the Emerson Los Angeles program.
 There, she met Ben for the first time, who was a guest speaker in one of her classes.
 After graduating and several months of freelance work, Laura joined the team at Breakwater Studios.